-- Thus, "forgetting" means God does not come to their aid - "Hide your face" is a parallel expression-turning away the face and thus withholding favor.
+- "Will you forget me...hide your face from me...? (v.
+1) - "Forgetting" relates to the parallel concept of divine "remembering" - God "remembering" is active, not intellectual-he remembers his covenant promises and acts accordingly - ▶ Thus, "forgetting" means God does not come to their aid - "Hide your face" is a parallel expression-turning away the face and thus withholding favor.

-"take counsel in my soul...sorrow in my heart" (v.
-2)

-- "take counsel in my soul" refers to the inner turmoil of worry - Difficult circumstances tend to produce anxiety and turmoil in our thoughts - This represents the opposite pole of what he will resolve to do in vv.
+- "take counsel in my soul...sorrow in my heart" (v.
+2) - "take counsel in my soul" refers to the inner turmoil of worry - Difficult circumstances tend to produce anxiety and turmoil in our thoughts - ▶ This represents the opposite pole of what he will resolve to do in vv.
 5-6, as he determines to trust, rejoice, and sing praise - "Sorrow in my heart" is the product worry-sorrow and despair which effect not just the emotions, but the mind and the will

-"how long must my enemy be exalted over me" (v.
-2)

-- It's unclear who the "enemy" is referencing - o It could be personal enemies, as David faced many foes throughout his life - Craige suggests this singular enemy is actually death (cf. "death" in v.
-3), and that David's plight may be due to a grave illness which threatens to kill him - Regardless, apart from the prolonged nature of his circumstances and the inner turmoil he faced, another contribution to his desperation was the thought that his enemy-whether human or death itself-would prevail over him - "Exalt" means to raise up in power or superiority-to find victory
+- "how long must my enemy be exalted over me" (v.
+2) - ▶ It's unclear who the "enemy" is referencing - ▶ Personal enemy? - ▶ Death? - Regardless, apart from the prolonged nature of his circumstances and the inner turmoil he faced, another contribution to his desperation was the thought that his enemy-whether human or death itself-would prevail over him - "Exalt" means to raise up in power or superiority-to find victory